 MCAS team Cheep Trills will start their Big Day waiting for the stroke of midnight somewhere in the marshes of Monmouth County.
 After listening for the hoots and howls of nocturnal birds, the team will move to a spot that promises lots of songbirds, which sing most frequently at dawn.
 As the sun rises high overhead, the team will ply the beaches and salt marshes for shorebirds, less prone than songbirds to hide from the heat of the day.
 As dusk approaches, they will head back to the woods for one last chance for songsters – then it’s back to the marsh for any missed nocturnals.

 The team needs you behind them!

 Please support MCAS Team Cheep Trills by making a pledge.
 Challenge them by basing your pledge on the number of birds they find!
 Better yet, ask your friends and co-workers to sponsor the team, too.
-A pledge sheet can be downloaded using the link in the left column.
+A pledge sheet can be downloaded using the link on the team's pledge page.

 After the competition, sponsors receive an exclusive diary of the day (not available anywhere else), along with a list of the species found.

 Donations can made through our Online Pledge Form.
 We appreciate your help!